 Open source technology set to challenge traditional network models

 During this year's India Digital Open Summit, Pardeep Kohli discussed the challenges in mobile network economics.
 In his presentation, Mavenir's President and Chief Executive Officer revealed how open source innovation is shifting the mobile network paradigm, bringing robust opportunities for carriers through emerging technology.
 Kohli presented his findings and first-hand experiences over the course of his illustrious career in telecom.
-Read on for the transcript of his presentation and view the live recordings, which can be broken into three parts:
+Read on for the transcript of his presentation which can be broken into three parts: